Students laughing around a wooden table in a library

 • Enrollment in a doctoral-level program in one of the following fields

-• Brief cover letter with the following points
+• Brief cover letter expressing interest in the fellowship and providing the following information:

 • Graduate-level courses you have completed relevant to your proposal

-• Any professional or academic experiences relevant to your proposal
+• Professional or academic experiences relevant to your proposal

-• Resources available that will allow completion of your proposed research (e.g., computing cluster)
+• Available resources that will allow completion of your research (e.g., computing cluster)

 • Anticipated timeline

-• Any additional information to be considered for your submission
+• Additional information to be considered for your submission

-• Literature review highlighting the gap your proposal seeks to fill
+• A review of the literature highlighting the gap this proposal seeks to fill

-• Methodology (or methods for systematic literature review if applicable)
+• Proposed research questions/methodology (or methods for systematic literature review if applicable)

-• Including the potential application for operational assessment programs
+• A conclusion section that explains the significance of the work, including the potential application for operational assessment programs

 Applicants should meet the following requirements before applying to the ATLAS Research Fellowship program.